sogaiu/ts-clojure/README.md

 This will invoke `tree-sitter`'s `parse` command across a set of source code samples.

-Which set of samples is tested against is chosen by adjusting the `repos` value in `conf/conf.clj` appropriately.
+Which set of samples is tested against can be specified by:

+* adjusting the `repos` value in `conf/conf.clj`, or
+* passing an extra argument to the task, e.g. `bb parse-samples clojars`

 Assuming the samples have been obtained, the value can be one of:

 * `clojars`
 * `clojuredart`